RebornBeat/BGP-X/docs/comparison.md

 ### Similarities

-Both BGP-X and I2P use garlic/onion routing and are fully decentralized.
+Both BGP-X and I2P use multi-hop routing with anonymity properties.
 Both support native services (BGP-X native services, I2P eepsites).
-Both are designed to resist traffic analysis.
+Both are fully decentralized.

 ### Differences

-**Clearnet access**: I2P is primarily designed as an internal network.
-Clearnet access via I2P outproxies is limited and not a primary use case.
-BGP-X is designed from the ground up for full clearnet access via gateways, with internal BGP-X native services as an additional capability.
+**Clearnet access**: I2P is primarily an internal network; clearnet outproxies are limited.
+BGP-X is designed for full clearnet access via signed gateways as a primary use case.

-**Transport**: I2P uses NTCP2 (TCP-based) and SSU2 (UDP-based) transports.
-BGP-X uses UDP natively with a custom reliability layer tuned for multi-hop overlay routing.
+**Transport**: I2P uses NTCP2 (TCP) and SSU2 (UDP).
+BGP-X uses UDP natively with custom reliability layer; mesh transports (LoRa, WiFi) for ISP-free operation.

-**Network integration**: I2P exposes a SOCKS proxy and HTTP proxy.
-BGP-X exposes a TUN interface for full network-layer integration.

-**Path model**: I2P uses unidirectional tunnels (separate inbound and outbound paths).
-BGP-X uses bidirectional paths with separate return routing.
-The BGP-X model is simpler to reason about for general internet traffic.
+**Pool trust**: I2P has no equivalent to BGP-X's pool-based trust domains and double-exit architecture.

+**ECH**: I2P has no exit-level ECH support.

-**Router firmware**: I2P requires a JVM and has significant resource requirements.
+**Hardware ecosystem**: I2P requires a JVM (high resource requirements).
 BGP-X is implemented in Rust and designed for embedded/router deployment.

 ---

+## BGP-X vs. cjdns

+### What cjdns Does

+cjdns (Hyperboria) provides public key addressing for overlay networks.
+Like BGP-X, it uses cryptographic identities and works over existing internet infrastructure or local networks.

+### Key Differences

+**No onion routing**: cjdns uses point-to-point encrypted links between adjacent nodes.
+No multi-hop anonymity — any node on the path can see both source and destination.

+**No anonymity**: cjdns is designed for connectivity (a mesh internet), not privacy.
+The design does not attempt to hide communication patterns.

+**No clearnet exit model**: cjdns is a separate overlay network.
+It does not provide access to clearnet internet destinations via exit nodes.

+**No pools**: no trust tier mechanism.

+**No hardware ecosystem**: cjdns is software only.

+**BGP-X position**: BGP-X builds on cjdns's insight that public key addressing is a better model than IP addressing, and adds multi-hop onion routing, clearnet exit, pool trust domains, and hardware targets on top.

+---

+## BGP-X vs. Reticulum

+### What Reticulum Does

+Reticulum Network Stack provides cryptographic mesh networking designed for low-bandwidth links.
+It works across multiple transports (LoRa, WiFi, serial, etc.) and is designed for resilient communication.

+### Key Differences

+**No onion routing**: Reticulum uses point-to-point encrypted links.
+Each node on a path can observe message routing.

+**No anonymity**: communication source and destination visible to relaying nodes.

+**No clearnet exit model**: Reticulum is for peer-to-peer communication within the network; not designed for clearnet internet access via exit nodes.

+**No pools**: no trust tier mechanism.

+**BGP-X position**: BGP-X validates Reticulum's approach to multi-transport mesh (especially LoRa for long-range low-bandwidth use), and adds the missing onion routing, clearnet exit, pool trust domains, and hardware ecosystem.

+---

 ## BGP-X vs. SCION

-### What SCION does
+### What SCION Does

-SCION (Scalability, Control, and Isolation On Next-generation networks) is a next-generation internet architecture that provides:
+SCION (Scalability, Control, and Isolation On Next-generation networks) provides path-aware networking at the infrastructure level, requiring ISP adoption.
+Strong PKI-based trust, path selection control, AS isolation.

-- Path-aware networking (senders can choose network paths)
-- Isolation between routing domains (ISDs)
-- Strong PKI-based trust

-SCION is a genuine architectural replacement for parts of BGP, designed to be deployed at the ISP and infrastructure level.

-### The fundamental difference
+### The Fundamental Difference

-**SCION requires ISP cooperation.** It is not an overlay.
-To use SCION, your ISP must run SCION infrastructure.
-Today, SCION is deployed in limited academic and research environments.
-It is not available to general internet users.
+**SCION requires ISP cooperation.** It is a next-generation internet architecture that ISPs must deploy.
+Currently limited to academic and research networks.

-**BGP-X requires no infrastructure changes.** It runs on top of the existing internet, using BGP as dumb transport.
-Any user with an internet connection can use BGP-X today (once the reference implementation exists).
-Any operator with a server can run a BGP-X node today.
+**BGP-X requires no infrastructure changes.** It runs on top of the existing internet as an overlay.
+Any user with an internet connection can use BGP-X today (once implementation is complete).

 ### Complementarity

 BGP-X and SCION are not competitors.
-If SCION becomes widely deployed, BGP-X can use SCION paths as its transport layer, gaining SCION's path-integrity properties at Layer 0 while retaining BGP-X's privacy properties at the overlay layer.
-This is a natural future integration point.
+If SCION becomes widely deployed, BGP-X can use SCION paths as its transport layer (Level 0 in BGP-X's stack), gaining SCION's path-integrity properties while retaining BGP-X's privacy overlay properties above it.

 ---

 ## Property Deep Dives

-### Resistance to traffic correlation
+### Timing Correlation Resistance

-Traffic correlation is the most challenging attack against any low-latency anonymity network.
-An adversary who can observe traffic entering the overlay (at the entry node) and traffic exiting the overlay (at the exit node) can potentially correlate them based on timing and volume patterns.

-**Tor**: Vulnerable to correlation by a global passive adversary.
-Tor's design accepts this as a fundamental limitation of low-latency networks.
-Research has demonstrated practical correlation attacks under certain conditions.

-**BGP-X**: Has the same fundamental vulnerability as Tor regarding timing correlation, because both are low-latency networks.
-BGP-X mitigates this through:
+All low-latency anonymity networks share the fundamental challenge of timing correlation.
+BGP-X mitigations:

-- Variable path length (longer paths increase the correlation difficulty)
+- Variable path length (more hops = more timing disruption)
-- Geographic diversity requirements (reduces the probability that a single adversary observes both ends)
+- Geographic diversity (physical distance creates timing ambiguity)
+- Stream multiplexing (multiple streams share path; per-stream timing is ambiguous)
-- Pluggable cover traffic module (adds synthetic traffic to disrupt timing fingerprints)
+- Cover traffic (COVER packets use session_key; externally identical to RELAY; disrupt timing fingerprints)
-- Stream multiplexing (multiple streams on one path create ambiguity about which stream generates which packets)

-Cover traffic is the most effective mitigation but comes at a bandwidth cost.
-It is off by default and can be enabled for high-risk sessions.

-### Forward secrecy

-Both BGP-X and Tor provide forward secrecy at the session level.
-Session keys are ephemeral — derived from a Diffie-Hellman exchange and destroyed after the session.
-Compromise of a node's long-term static key does not decrypt past sessions.

-VPNs vary widely in forward secrecy implementation.
-Many commercial VPNs do not implement forward secrecy correctly.
+- KEEPALIVE randomization (±5 seconds; prevents keepalive timing fingerprinting)

+Residual risk: a global passive adversary with simultaneous observation of entry and exit can attempt statistical correlation.
+This is acknowledged as an unsolved problem for all low-latency anonymous networks.

+### Pool Trust Model

+BGP-X's pool system has no equivalent in any compared system.
+Key properties:

+- Trust is NOT transitive across pools — each node is individually verified regardless of pool membership
+- Pool curators sign membership records; curator keys are separate from node identity keys
+- Pool curator key rotation uses dual-signature records (old key + new key both sign); 24hr acceptance window
+- Emergency rotation (compromise_confirmed) uses 2hr window
+- Private pools enable fully controlled exit infrastructure with zero public membership disclosure
+- Cross-pool diversity enforcement prevents single operator from controlling entry + exit across segments

+### ECH / SNI Protection

+Standard TLS ClientHello includes the Server Name Indication (SNI) — the domain name in plaintext, visible to any network observer and to the exit node itself.

+BGP-X exit nodes support ECH (Encrypted Client Hello) when the destination publishes ECH configuration in its DNS HTTPS record.
+The exit node queries for this configuration via DoH (with DNSSEC validation and ECS stripping).
+When ECH is available, the TLS ClientHello is constructed with the inner ClientHello (containing the real SNI) encrypted to the server's ECH public key.

+Result: exit node sees only the outer ClientHello with a generic SNI; real domain is encrypted.
+Network observers between exit and destination cannot see the domain name.

+This is available in no other compared system at the exit node level.

-### Exit node trust
+### Exit Node Trust

 **Tor**: Any volunteer can run an exit node.
-There is no vetting, signing, or exit policy enforcement at the protocol level.
-Exit nodes are expected to publish an exit policy (what ports and destinations they will forward), but this is advisory.
+No vetting, no signed exit policy at the protocol level.

-**BGP-X**: Exit nodes must publish a signed exit policy before they appear in the DHT as exit-capable nodes.
-The exit policy specifies exactly what traffic the gateway will forward and what logging (if any) is performed.
-Clients can filter gateways by policy before path construction.
-Gateways that violate their published policy are detectable and reportable through the reputation system.
+**BGP-X**: Exit nodes publish signed exit policies specifying what traffic they will forward, logging policy (none/metadata/full), operator contact, and jurisdiction.
+Exit policies include DNS resolver configuration (DoH required), DNSSEC validation, ECS stripping, and ECH capability.
+Clients filter gateways by policy before path construction.
+Policy violations are reportable and affect reputation.

-This does not eliminate the need to trust gateway operators — but it makes their commitments explicit, verifiable, and machine-readable.
+**VPNs**: Operator publishes policy; no cryptographic enforcement at the protocol level.

+### Mesh and ISP-Free Operation

+Neither Tor, VPN, I2P, SCION, nor any other compared system provides ISP-free operation via mesh transport.

+BGP-X mesh modes enable communities to operate fully without ISP connectivity for intra-mesh traffic.
+Coverage gaps between separated mesh islands are bridged via internet relay pools (transparent to users, privately via BGP-X onion encryption).
+The pool-based DHT creates a unified global discovery layer spanning both mesh and internet nodes.

+This is the unique capability that enables BGP-X to serve communities without infrastructure — rural communities, disaster recovery scenarios, regions with censored internet, activist networks.